tkostas/R-resources/extras/regular_expressions.md

 ### regular expressions
 ```
 .     any character except new line, only once
 .+    any character at least once
+.*    any character zero or more times
+\\.   "."
 ^     in the begining of the string
 $     in the end of the string
 ```

 ### see more